olafhartong/sysmon-modular/tooling/README.md

   generate modules from an MDE configuration.
 - `list-rules`: list discovered repository modules.
 - `diff`: compare the effective filters and ATT&CK coverage of two configs.
 - `coverage`: report event, module, include/exclude, and ATT&CK coverage.
+It can write text, JSON, CSV, or an ATT&CK Navigator layer.

 Use `--verbose` with validation and analysis commands to include the relevant source XML line in each finding.
 Use `NO_COLOR=1` to disable colored terminal